 The simulations show a few areas with possibility for minor porosities.
-The feeders with exothermic sleeves show areas with intensive porosity formation, indicated by the red and yellow colors in fig. $6-\alpha 1$.
-The feeders with insulating sleeves display areas with potential porosity formation, but on a different level than the feeders with exothermic sleeves, indicated by blue in fig. $6-\alpha 2$.
+The feeders with exothermic sleeves show areas with intensive porosity formation, indicated by the red and yellow colors in Fig. 6, $\alpha 1$ .
+The feeders with insulating sleeves display areas with potential porosity formation, but on a different level than the feeders with exothermic sleeves, indicated by blue in Fig. 6, $\alpha 2$ .

 The changes in alloy also resulted in change to the size and location of the porosities.
 The EN-GJS-450-10 showed increased tendency for porosities compared to the EN-GJS-500-7, using the same graphite expansion factor.
 The EN-GJS-500-7 is simulated with a graphite precipitation factor of 8.
-Simulating several different graphite precipitation factors with the EN-GJS-450-10, and comparing these to the results of the liquid penetrant test, the best matching graphite expansion factor is between 6 and 7.
-See fig. $6-\beta 1+\beta 2$.
+Simulating several different graphite precipitation factors with the EN-GJS-450-10 and comparing these to the results of the liquid penetrant test, the best matching graphite expansion factor is between 6 and 7 (Fig. 6, $\beta$ 1 and $\beta$ 2.

 Fig. 6.
-Porosity simulation for casting groups $\alpha 1$, $\alpha 2$, $\beta 1$ and $\beta 2$.
+These are porosity simulations for casting groups $\alpha 1$ , $\alpha 2$ , $\beta 1$ and $\beta 2$ .
 The 3D model is sectioned through the vertical centerline, exactly as the real castings were.
 The simulations of $\alpha 1$ and $\alpha 2$ apply a graphite precipitation factor of 8, and the simulations of $\beta 1$ and $\beta 2$ apply a factor of 6.

-Examining the thermal gradients produced by the different types of feeder sleeves, it is clear that the exothermic and exothermic-insulating sleeves have a significantly higher modulus than the insulating sleeves.
-See fig. 7.
+Examining the thermal gradients produced by the different types of feeder sleeves, it is clear that the exothermic and exothermic-insulating sleeves have a significantly higher modulus than the insulating sleeves (Fig. 7).